Normaly0/random-quote-app/README.md

 ## About

-This applicaton was build as part of the [Front End Development Libraries Certification](https://www.freecodecamp.org/certification/normaly/front-end-development-libraries).
+This application was built as part of the [Front End Development Libraries Certification](https://www.freecodecamp.org/certification/normaly/front-end-development-libraries).

 It uses the react framework in combination with the redux library.
 For the API calls it relies on AXIOS.

-As this was the first bigger aplication that I've build in react and I've also decided to combine it with redux it was a challenging but super exciting task.
+As this was the first bigger application that I've built in react and I've also decided to combine it with redux it was a challenging but super exciting task.
 The biggest challenge came from having to make a proper API call using AXIOS and then properly process all the received information, so it can then be passed to the page.

 Future ideas: